VirtusLab/contextbuddy/README.md

 Or had to collaborate with another group, full of people with different opinions on what constitutes a good code.
 In case of any of these apocalyptic events, remember

+## Installation

+Intellij plugin can be downloaded [here.](https://wip-repos.s3.eu-central-1.amazonaws.com/context-buddy-0.2.0-M37.zip) Later on plugin can be installed in Intellij by File -> Settings -> Plugins -> gear icon -> Install Plugin from disk

+We are on our way to Intellij Plugin Repository.

 ## Context Buddy Is Here For You

 He might not know the answer to every question, but he can tell you who to ask.